 With respect to recognition of continuing education programs in HT or TH that may be cited in a voluntary professional registration application, the CHTA has recently reviewed its existing policies.
 The following policy, effective January 24, 2012, has been adopted with respect to recognition of education programs offered outside Canada:

 - A horticulture or horticultural therapy certificate program completed at an institution or agency outside Canada will only be considered for recognition when the certificate is offered as a post-baccalaureate program by a recognized university or college.

 - Workshops and other presentations on horticultural therapy and related areas offered outside Canada will not be recognized with the exception of attendance at an annual conference of the American Horticultural Therapy Association.

 The Board of Directors of the CHTA has made this decision based on the difficulty of assessing curricula and instructional standards for educational programs such as certificates or workshops that are offered outside Canada.

 Further information about recognition of degrees, diplomas, and certificate programs, and the supporting documentation required, is available to members of the CHTA via a copy of the CHTA's Professional Registration Guidelines (see above).
-Please contact Nancy at email@example.com if you are a CHTA member seeking assistance.
+Please contact Tara at email@example.com if you are a CHTA member seeking assistance.